Manifolds with kinks and the asymptotic behavior of the graph Laplacian operator with Gaussian kernel: Manifolds with kinks

 Note that a border chart cannot be an interior chart, since for $(U,\phi)$ to be an interior chart, $\phi(x)$ has to be an interior point of $\phi(U),$ contradicting the fact that for a border chart, $\phi(x)$ is a boundary point of $\phi(U).$ What may not be immediate is that a point cannot be simultaneously an interior point with respect to one chart and a border point with respect to another chart.
 This is precisely the point of the next lemma.

 \begin{lemma} Let $M$ be a paracompact Hausdorff topological space.
 Then $int(M)\cap \partial M= \emptyset.$ \end{lemma}

-\begin{proof} It follows from Proposition \ref{Small ball near the border are homeomorphic} that for any border chart $(U,\phi)$ centered at a border point \( x \in \partial M \), there exists \( \delta > 0 \) such that the set \( int(\phi(U)) \cap \mathbb{B}_\delta \) is homeomorphic to a small relatively open ball around $0_d$ in the closed upper half-space.
-But the latter cannot be homeomorphic to a small relatively open ball in the open upper half-space as can be shown by a classical relative homology argument. \end{proof}
+\begin{proof} It follows from Proposition \ref{Small ball near the border are homeomorphic} that for any border chart $(U,\phi)$ centered at a border point \( x \in \partial M \), there exists \( \delta > 0 \) such that the set \( int(\phi(U)) \cap \mathbb{B}_\delta \) is homeomorphic to a small relatively open ball centered at $0_d$ in the closed upper half-space.
+But the latter cannot be homeomorphic to a small relatively open ball centered at $0_d$ in the open upper half-space as can be shown by a classical relative homology argument. \end{proof}

 We are now in a position to introduce our definition of topological manifold with kinks.